NBDelpino1/Crystal-Collector-V2/README.md

 ### Overview
 In this assignment, you'll create another fun and interactive game for web browsers.
 This time, your app must dynamically update your HTML pages with the jQuery library.

-### Remember

-You will be fully capable of doing this homework by the end of the Mon/Tue class.

 ### Before You Begin

 1. Create a new GitHub repo called `week-4-game`, then clone it to your computer.